Connect with us

 Prof. Abdulai Abubakari.

 Information available to Ghananewsnet.com indicates that among the Candidates jostling for the VC position, Prof. Abdulai Abubakari is not only the Frontrunner but a leading candidate with requisite credentials such as credibility, competence, experience and long service and Institutional Memory capable to occupy the office.
-Above all, he is the only diligent aluminum qualified for the position.

 Professor Abdulai Abubakari is a senior public health scholar and university administrator with nearly two decades of progressive leadership at the University for Development Studies (UDS).
 His leadership spans academic governance, institutional quality assurance, programme accreditation, and policy-driven university reform.